MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/visual-c.md

 **Applies to**: Access 2013 | Office 2013

 This is a schematic description of how to instantiate ADO events in Microsoft Visual C++.
-See [ADO Events Model Example (VC++)](ado-events-model-example-vc.md) for a complete description.
+See [ADO Events Model example (VC++)](ado-events-model-example-vc.md) for a complete description.

 Create classes derived from the **ConnectionEventsVt** and **RecordsetEventsVt** interfaces found in the file adoint.h.